 Hyprop is a REIT (Real Estate Investment Trust) in accordance with the South African Income Tax Act (the Act) and in terms of the JSE Listings Requirements.

-The following special resolutions were passed at the company's annual general meeting held on 30 November 2018:
+The following special resolutions were passed at the Company’s annual general meeting held on 2 December 2019:

 Administration and management